pwnlib.atexception — Callbacks on unhandled exception

 This function is thread safe.

-Remove func from the collection of registered functions.
-If func isn’t registered this is a no-op.
+Remove the exception-handler identified by ident from the list of registered handlers.
+If ident isn’t registered this is a no-op.